raspberrypilearning/build-crumble-motor-buggy/en/step_3.md

 --- task ---

-Now that the functional build is done, it is time to get fancy with your motor buggy and turn it into something wonderful... if you want to, of course!
+Now that the functional build is done, if you like, you can add the rest of your design and turn your motor buggy into something wonderful!

 ![Buggy with added bling](images/makeBuggy_decorated.png)